 There seems to be a lot of confusion around whole grains, and good and bad carbohydrates.

-I think the pandemonium occurred somewhere along the path of human food consumption when someone erroneously stated that all carbohydrates were bad.
+I think the pandemonium occurred somewhere along the path of human food consumption when someone erroneously stated that all carbs were bad.

 Who knows how it happened?